Disability and Medical Leave

 An employer also does not have to provide a reasonable accommodation if it imposes an “undue hardship” on the employer’s business.
 Undue hardship is defined as an action requiring significant difficulty or expense when considered in light of factors such as an employer’s size, financial resources, and the nature and structure of its operation.

-If you have a disability and your employer is refusing to permit you to take time off work for treatment, or to otherwise accommodate your condition, you should contact the Atlanta disability discrimination lawyers at Fidlon Legal for a free consultation.Statute of Limitations
+If you have a disability and your employer is refusing to permit you to take time off work for treatment, or to otherwise accommodate your condition, you should contact the Atlanta disability discrimination lawyers at Fidlon Legal for an initial case evaluation.Statute of Limitations

 In Georgia, an individual claiming violation of the ADA must file a Charge of Discrimination with the Equal Employment Opportunity Commission (EEOC) within 180 days from the date of the alleged violation to preserve his/her rights.Remedies